soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 ---

-Remember the `<>` function we implemented as an instance of the `Semigroup` type class? `Semigroup` is an **abstraction** for things that implements `(<>) :: a -> a -> a`, where  `<>` is associative (`a <> (b <> c) = (a <> b) <> c`).
+Remember the `<>` function we implemented as an instance of the `Semigroup` type class?
+We mentioned that `Semigroup` is an **abstraction** for things that implements `(<>) :: a -> a -> a`, where  `<>` is associative (`a <> (b <> c) = (a <> b) <> c`).

-It turns out to be a common pattern to have an instance of `Semigroup` with an "empty" value.
+It turns out that having an instance of `Semigroup` and also having a value that represents an "empty" value is a fairly common pattern.
+For example a string can be concatenated, and the empty string can serve as an "empty" value.
-For example a string.
 And this is actually a well known **abstraction** called **monoid**.

 ## Monoids